vinhngx/CarND-Vehicle-Detection/writeup_template.md

 cell_per_block = 2
 hog_channel = 'ALL' # Can be 0, 1, 2, or "ALL"
 ```

-Example visualization of of HOG features are presented in the IPython notebook  [extract-combined-features-and-train-classifiers.ipynb](./extract-combined-features-and-train-classifiers.ipynb).

 - Spatial color features with bin size = (32, 32)